HAYDON SCHOOL SPECIAL NEEDS AND DISABILITY (SEND) INFORMATION REPORT.

 - Judith Evans, Special Educational Needs Coordinator (SENCO), supported by Alison Casey, Administration Assistant & Keyworker and Katie Stark, second in charge of Learning Support.
 We coordinate all the SEND support and intervention in the school, including keeping families informed, holding SEND reviews and liaising with all agencies involved with your child.
 We have a large SEND team at Haydon School who work closely with the SENCO on SEND provision.

 - Robert Jones, Head teacher – responsible for the day to day aspects of the school and all the arrangements for students with SEND.
 The Head teacher has to report to the Governing Body on all aspects of SEND in the school.

-- Angela Dennie, SEND Governor, along with Janet Keal and Nandita Bardhanray – responsible for making sure the necessary support is made for every student with SEND, who attends school.
+- SEND Governor Janet Keal is responsible for making sure the necessary support is made for every student with SEND, who attends school.